Caeruleaphile08/NULLCLASS-TASK-2/README.md

 ## Usage

-1. Ensure that you have Python installed on your machine.

-2. Navigate to the directory where you cloned the repository.

-3. Run the `main.py` file using Python:
+1. Run the cells:

-    ```bash
-    python main.py
-    ```

-4. Follow the prompts to enter words to check.
+2. Follow the prompts to enter words to check.
 Type 'stop' to end the program.

 ## Features